laradock/laradock/CONTRIBUTING.md

 ### Got a Question or Problem?

 If you have questions about how to use LaraDock, please direct your questions to the discussion on [Gitter](https://gitter.im/LaraDock/laradock).
-If you beleave your question could help others, then consider opening an [Issue](https://github.com/laradock/laradock/issues) (it will be labeled as Question).
+If you believe your question could help others, then consider opening an [Issue](https://github.com/laradock/laradock/issues) (it will be labeled as Question).

 ### Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by